Marie Stopes: Scientific research

 After returning home to Manchester in April 1907, Stopes set about processing her Brora discoveries for publication.
 However, a previous endeavour from the year before would come to bear fruit.
 During her Brora research, Stopes had been in correspondence with several high-profile geologists of the time, including John Wesley Judd and Albert Charles Seward, and these two men helped Stopes secure her first major grant, which she had applied for in 1906.
 The purpose of this £85 grant was to allow her to conduct her research into Mesozoic coal balls in Japan, and on 19 May 1907, it was granted by the Royal Society.
 In six weeks, Stopes concluded her Brora research, and made arrangements to depart for Japan on 3 July 1907.
-She spent eighteen months at the Imperial University, Tokyo and explored coal mines on Hokkaido for fossilized plants.
+She spent eighteen months at Tokyo Imperial University and explored coal mines on Hokkaido for fossilized plants.
 As with the Brora study, Stopes failed to locate any Mesozoic coal balls in Japan either, but did manage to discover many important fossils, such as the Cretaceous angiosperm floras, which she wrote about in her 1909 article "Plant containing nodules from Japan" for the Quarterly Journal of the Geological Society, London.
 She also published her Japanese experiences as a diary, called "Journal from Japan: a daily record of life as seen by a scientist", in 1910.

 In 1910, the Geological Survey of Canada commissioned Stopes to determine the age of the Fern Ledges, a geological structure at Saint John, New Brunswick.
 It is part of the Early Pennsylvanian epoch Lancaster Formation.
 Canadian scholars were divided between dating it to the Devonian period or to the Pennsylvanian.
 Stopes arrived in North America before Christmas to start her research.
 On 29 December, she met the Canadian researcher Reginald Ruggles Gates in St. Louis, Missouri; they became engaged two days later.
 Starting her work on the Fern Ledges in earnest in February 1911, she did geological field work and researched at geological collections in museums, and shipped specimens to England for further investigation.
 The couple married in March and returned to England on 1 April that year.
 Stopes continued her research.
 In mid-1912 she delivered her results, finding for the Pennsylvanian period of the Carboniferous.
 The Government of Canada published her results in 1914.
 Later that year, her marriage to Gates was annulled.